pmolodo/pmSoftIK/README.rst

 use it, so I decided to provide a basic example showing how to use it.
 If you don't know basic scripting, or can't follow the example, then move on... this is NOT a complete end-user package.
-(There's no command to create/setup a SoftIk constraint... though you could easily make one from the provided example...)
+(There's no command to create/setup a SoftIk constraint... though you could certainly make one using the provided example as a guide...)

 First, you'll need to install this script somewhere in your Maya plugin path.
 Look at the official maya docs if you need help doing this.